Overview:

 The new policy defines PEDs as “a privately-owned device that is used for audio, video, text communication or any other type of computer-like instrument,” including personal computers, smartphones, smartwatches, tablets, and earbuds/headphones.
 The move aligns with the Atlanta Public Schools (APS) Student Handbook, which states that students should only use PEDs during the day with the permission of adults.

-Dr. Becky Bockman, the school’s principal, acknowledged that the change will be a challenge for the community, especially for students who have become dependent on their personal devices.
+Dr. Betsy Bockman, the school’s principal, acknowledged that the change will be a challenge for the community, especially for students who have become dependent on their personal devices.
 However, he believes that the benefits to students’ well-being, academic success, and safety will be significant.

 “Changing habits and patterns will be a challenge,” Dr. Bockman said in a letter to parents.
 “Any plan will have an adjustment period as we work out the kinks and concerns.”